ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ![image](/img/tutorials/nft/collection-metadata.png)

-Based on this info, let's create our own metadata file `collection.json`, that will describe metadata of our collection!
+Based on this info, let's create our own metadata file `collection.json`, that will describe the metadata of our collection!
 ```json
 {
   "name": "Ducks on TON",